 Uniformed Protective Services are at the very heart of our community and those who pursue a career within the Protective Services will be fulfilling a vital role in society.
-The BTEC Level 3 National Diploma and National Extended Diploma in Uniformed Protective Services has a practical emphasis.
+The BTEC Level 3 National Extended Diploma in Uniformed Protective Services has a practical emphasis.
 On completion, learners will have taken an important first step on the ladder of a well-structured and rewarding career with one of the largest employment sectors in the country.

-Both the BTEC Level 3 National Diploma and National Extended Diploma in Uniformed Protective Services are designed to equip learners with the knowledge, understanding and skills required for a successful career in the uniformed or non-uniformed protective services.
+The National Extended Diploma in Uniformed Protective Services has been designed to equip learners with the knowledge, understanding and skills required for a successful career in the uniformed or non-uniformed protective services.

-The Uniformed Protective Services sector is diverse and encompasses uniformed public services such as the Police service, the Fire and Rescue service, the Armed Services, and the Prison service.
+The Uniformed Protective Services sector is diverse and encompasses services such as the Police service, the Fire and Rescue service, the Armed Services, and the Prison service.
 There are a wide range of occupations for graduate entry across the Uniformed Protective Services, including roles in the Police service and the Armed services.
-This qualification focuses on, but is not limited to, the Uniformed Protective Services such as Police service, Fire and Rescue service, Armed services, and Prison service.
+This qualification focuses on, but is not limited to, the Uniformed Protective Services such as Police service, Fire and Rescue service, Armed services, NHS, Border Agency and Prison service.